gitops-tools/image-updater/README.md

 Available Commands:
-  help        Help about any command http        update repositories in response to image hooks update      update a repository configuration
+  help        Help about any command http        update repositories in response to image hooks pubsub      update repositories in response to gcr pubsub events update      update a repository configuration

 Flags: